Robustness of Delta Hedging in a Jump-Diffusion Model: Robustness of the Delta hedge

-Using our results on the hedging error, we close this section with a corollary stating that systematic overestimations of the volatility and the jump sensitivity lead to a domination of the true contingent claim price by the misspecified price.
+By the definition of $a_t$ we have then $\theta\leq \tilde{\theta}$.
+Furthermore, $(\psi,\theta)$ are BMO processes with $\theta$ bounded away from $1$, see also the Appendix.
+Thus, $\Q^{(\psi,\tilde{\theta})}\in \cQ_0(\p)$ with $\p:=\Q^{(\psi,\theta)}\in \tilde{\cQ}$. \end{proof} Using our results on the hedging error, we close this section with a corollary stating that systematic overestimations of the volatility and the jump sensitivity lead to a domination of the true contingent claim price by the misspecified price.
 The reason is that the overestimations make the option more valuable benefiting from the additional volatility.

 \begin{corollary} Suppose the conditions of Theorem \ref{thm_superhedge_delta} are satisfied.
 Then the process\\ $(v_{m}(t,S(t))/M(t))_{t \in [0,T]}$ with $v_{m}$ given by \eqref{eq:mis_price} is a supermartingale.
 In particular,\\ $v_{m}(0,S(0)) \geq \mathbb{E}[h(S(T))/M(T)].$ So the misspecified model also gives a higher (more conservative) claim price. \end{corollary} \begin{proof} Since $e_{m}/M$ is a submartingale under $\mathbb{P}$ and Assumption \ref{ass_martingale} implies that $P^{v_{m}'}/M$ given by \eqref{eq:hedging_portfolio} is a martingale, we conclude from \eqref{eq:hedging_error} that $(v_{m}(t,S(t))/M(t))_{t \in [0,T]}$ is a supermartingale.
 Consequently, it holds that